 5. Post a Weekly Menu in a Visible Place

 While a handwritten chalkboard menu might seem like a kitschy Pinterest driven goal, it actually is incredibly helpful to have and refer to during the week.
 When the “what’s for dinner?!?” question comes around, the work has already been done, and a menu is posted for all to see and to look forward to.
 I find that having a posted menu deters me from any emotional decisions to eat out, and besides being cute, guides me through a busy work week.
 This is also a great way to get others involved; my nine-year old daughter loves writing the chalkboard sign every week.

 6. Cook Family Favorites, and Check the Weather

 In my house we eat a mixture of comforting family favorites and new exciting recipes.
-I learned early on that making new recipes every night is both exhausting, and has everyone craving cozy favorites.
+I learned early on when learning how to meal plan that making new recipes every night is both exhausting, and has everyone craving cozy favorites.
 I also be sure to check the weather, as there is nothing worse than preparing for a recipe that requires the oven to be on when it is 95 degrees outside.
 Alternately, a cold salad does not necessarily hit the spot when it is chilly outside.

 8. Make Recipes That Provide Leftovers

 Some of my favorite dishes are those that provide leftovers for another meal.
 That way I am not obliged to cook everyday, and lunches are easily sorted.
 Or if I do not get to meal planning and shopping in a week (it happens!), I pull out premade items from the freezer.
 Think of it as an extension of your pantry.
 Some of my favorite freezable recipes include this stew, and these meatballs can be made in advance and frozen, uncooked, then baked to cook.